-Dr. Wendy L. Patrick is a career trial attorney recently named as the Public Lawyer of the Year by the California State Bar, business ethics professor, and rock violinist who brings a unique perspective to public speaking and media commentary.
+Dr. Wendy L. Patrick is a career trial attorney, named as the Public Lawyer of the Year by the California State Bar, business ethics professor, and rock violinist who brings a unique perspective to public speaking and media commentary.

-As a media personality, Dr. Patrick has over 1200 media appearances.
+As a media personality, Dr. Patrick has over 2,000 media appearances.
 She is a frequent guest on CNN, Fox News Channel, Fox Business Network, was well as a variety of other national and international programs.
-She has her own segment “Spotted” on Australia´s Seven Network, serves as a guest anchor, and is a prolific radio contributor, having also served as a radio host.
+She has her own segment “Spotted” on Australia´s Seven Network, serves as a guest anchor, and is a prolific radio contributor and guest radio host.

 Regarding public safety, Dr. Patrick reveals the latest research regarding how to protect your business and employees with training in risk management, threat assessment, and spotting dangerous employees, customers, and clients.